kammitama5/kammitama5.github.io/_posts/2022-07-04-Monday-July-4th.md

 - So, it's midpoint for my project, and so I had to do the cat-herding thing where I had to get all my paperwork and code and everything all in one place.
 It was a fair amount of work, because for one, my original progress document is about 56 pages long now.
 It is a mix of mathematical notation, notes, plans, comments from my mentor, etc. So that had to be cleaned up in a new document.
-- Our mentor has also been talking about our work, and we even were mentioned in a research post, too.
+- Our mentor has also been talking about our work, and we even were mentioned in a research post, too, for a major cryptocurrency research space.
 So it's been kind of an ideal situation for someone who isn't fully in this community yet.
 Today, as I was looking at the workshop, though, I couldn't help but think how much I loved the mathematical community.
 They are literally my people, and I love that there is a space where I can use some computational skills, but don't necessarily have to sit at a desk and spin up code each day (phew).
 I think that this and the